-Authorization & Capture, or Auth/Capture, allows you to authorize the availability of funds for a transaction but delay the capture of funds until a later time.
-This is often useful for merchants who have a delayed order fulfillment process.
-Authorize & Capture also enables merchants to modify the original authorization amount due to order changes occurring after the initial order is placed, such as taxes, shipping or gratuity.
+Authorization and capture enables you to authorize fund availability but delay fund capture.
+This can be useful for merchants who have a delayed order fulfillment process.
+Authorize & Capture also enables merchants to change the original authorization amount in case the order changes due to shipping, taxes, or gratuity.

 You can make two types of authorizations, basic authorizations and order authorizations.

 Basic authorizations place the customer's funds on hold for up to 29 days.
 During this time, you can capture, void, or reauthorize the funds.
 You can reauthorize a transaction only once.
 You can reauthorize it for up to 115% of the originally authorized amount or an increase of $75 USD (whichever is the lesser amount).